 2. Agency: MediaCom

-MG Rover are launching a new SUV into the UK car market.
+MG Rover launching a new SUV into the UK car market.
 Your brief is to optimise Search around your brand, build a bespoke landing page for your product, bring target audiences to experience a test drive and persuade them to make the purchase!

 If you are interested in undertaking part of your studies abroad, the Erasmus scheme may be of interest to you.
 It allows higher education students to study for part of their degree in another European country.